-Uttar Pradesh: Sambhal administration restricts entry of outsiders after violent protests
+Uttar Pradesh: Sambhal administration restricts entry of outsiders after 3 die in protests

 The administration in Uttar Pradesh’s Sambhal on Sunday prohibited outsiders, social organisations and public representatives from entering the district without prior approval, reported ANI.

+This came after three persons were killed on Sunday as protestors opposing a court-ordered survey of the Mughal-era Shahi Jama Masjid in the Chandausi town clashed with security personnel.

+The survey was being conducted to investigate claims that a Hindu temple had existed at the site before the mosque was built in 1526.

-The collection of stones, soda bottles or any flammable or explosive materials on rooftops has also been prohibited in the district, reported Indian Today.
+The collection of stones, soda bottles or any flammable or explosive materials on rooftops has also been prohibited in Sambhal, reported Indian Today.

 Strict action would be taken against anybody found in possession of these items, according to an order by the sub-district magistrate.

-The orders came after three persons were killed on Sunday as protestors opposing a court-ordered survey of the Mughal-era Shahi Jama Masjid in the Chandausi town clashed with security personnel.

-Hundreds of protestors had gathered at the mosque to oppose the survey, which was being conducted to investigate claims that a Hindu temple had existed at the site before the mosque was built in 1526.

-Due to the tense law and order situation, the authorities on Sunday also ordered suspension of internet services in Sambhal for 24 hours.
+Due to the tense law and order situation, the authorities on Sunday also ordered the suspension of internet services in Sambhal for 24 hours.
 Schools and colleges were closed on Monday for all students up to Class 12, reported India Today.

-A Hindu priest named Rishi Raj Giri had on November 21 moved an application before the court, alleging that Muslim rulers built the mosque in 1526 after demolishing a temple.
-The court ordered the survey in response to the application.
+The survey was ordered in response to an application by a Hindu priest named Rishi Raj Giri.
+The priest moved an application before the court on November 21 claiming that Muslim rulers built the mosque in 1526 after demolishing a temple.

 Just hours later, on November 21, a survey team went to the mosque to begin the exercise and was met with protests.